smorad/um_cisc_7404/13_pomdp.typ

 = Quiz

 ==
-I caught and reported some cheaters to the department for quiz 2 #pause
+I reported some cheaters to the department for quiz 2 #pause
 - Cheating will result in 0 for *entire course* #pause

 It is not worth risking a 0 in the course for a quiz #pause